chainguard-dev/platform-examples/github-issue-opener/README.md

 ```

 Once things have been provisioned, this module outputs a `secret-command`
-containing the command to run to upload your Github "personal access token" to
+containing the command to run to upload your GitHub "personal access token" to
 the Google Secret Manager secret the application will use, looking something
 like this: